 Okay, I know it is not Monday, but I wanted to give you ample time to prepare for Meatless Monday.
-You want to make this recipe of Pasta with Courgette Sauce.
+You want to make this recipe of Pasta with Courgette Sauce and Spinach Balls.
 Trust me!

 I am always on the lookout for new and exciting veggie inspired dishes, and the Antonio Carluccio cookbook has been fulfilling us every time the past month.
 I cannot go on enough about how amazing this cookbook is.
 Really, it is my new favorite go to for fresh Italian cooking.